 - Fertilizers contain major plant nutrients such as nitrogen, phosphorus and potassium.

-- Excess fertilizers may reach the ground water by leaching or may be mixed with surface water of rivers, lakes and ponds by runoff and drainage.
+- Excess fertilisers may reach the groundwater by leaching or may be mixed with surface water.

-- Pesticides include insecticides, fungicides, herbicides, nematicides, rodenticides and soil fumigants.
-They contain a wide range of chemicals such as chlorinated hydrocarbons (CHCs.
-E.g. DDT, Endosulfan etc.), organophosphates, metallic salts, carbonates, thiocarbonates, derivatives of acetic acid Many of the pesticides are non-degradable and their residues have long life.
+- Pesticides include insecticides, fungicides, herbicides, etc. They contain a wide range of chemicals such as chlorinated hydrocarbons (CHCs.
+E.g. DDT, Endosulfan etc.), organophosphates, metallic salts, carbonates, etc.

-- The animal excreta such as dung, wastes from poultry farms, piggeries and slaughter houses etc. reach the water though run off and surface leaching during rainy season.
+- Wastes from poultry farms, piggeries and slaughterhouses etc. reach the water though runoff.

-- Power plants – thermal and nuclear, chemical and other industries use lot of water for cooling purposes and the used hot water is discharged into rivers, streams or oceans.
+- Power plants – thermal and nuclear, chemical and other industries use a lot of water for cooling purposes, and the used hot water is discharged into rivers, streams or oceans.

 - Discharge of hot water may increase the temperature of the receiving water by 10 to 15 °C above the ambient water temperature.
 This is thermal pollution.

-- Increase in water temperature decreases dissolved oxygen in water which adversely affects aquatic life.
+- Increase in water temperature decreases dissolved oxygen in the water.

-- Unlike terrestrial organisms, aquatic organisms are adopted to a uniform steady temperature of environment.
-Sudden rise in temperature kills fishes and other aquatic animals.
+- Unlike terrestrial organisms, aquatic organisms are adapted to a uniform steady temperature of the environment.
+A sudden rise in temperature kills fishes and other aquatic animals.

 - One of the best methods of reducing thermal pollution is to store the hot water in cooling ponds, allow the water to cool before releasing into any receiving water body

-- Nuclear accidents near water bodies or during natural calamities like tsunami and earthquakes poses the risk of radiation leakage (radiation exposure) into water bodies.
+- Nuclear accidents near water bodies or during natural calamities like tsunami and earthquakes pose the risk of radiation leakage (radiation exposure) into water bodies.
 E.g. Fukushima Daiichi nuclear disaster.

-Radiation exposure causes mutations in DNA of marine organisms.
+- Radiation exposure causes mutations in the DNA of marine organisms.
 If those mutations are not repaired, the cell may turn cancerous.